What is Stormwater?

 DO NOT drain swimming pool or spa water to your SEPTIC SYSTEM, as it can cause system failure.

-For more information: read the City of Mansfield Swimming Pool Discharge Compliance Guide, view the Swimming Pool Backwash Line Detail and watch Proper Pool Draining in North Texas from NCTCOG for easy tips on how to care for your pool in an environmentally safe way.
+For more information: read the How to Drain Your Pool brochure and the City of Mansfield Swimming Pool Discharge Compliance Guide, view the Swimming Pool Backwash Line Detail and watch Proper Pool Draining in North Texas from NCTCOG for easy tips on how to care for your pool in an environmentally safe way.